A-I-nstein/rust_nRF52833/a2_blink/README.md

 # blink

-This program lights up one of the LEDs in the board and makes it blink continuously.
+This program lights up one of the LEDs on the board and makes it blink continuously.